KxSystems/docs-v1/docs/cloud/aws/in-house-vs-ec2.md

 Memory sizes vary by the instance chosen.

 !!! warning "Memory lost to hypervisor"
     Memory is reduced from the nominal “power of two” RAM sizing, as some is set aside for the Xen hypervisor.
-For example, a nominal 128GB of RAM gets sized to approximately 120GB.
+For example, a nominal 128 GB of RAM gets sized to approximately 120 GB.

     Take account of this in your memory sizing exercises.